ktamuno/ebay25/READme.md

-Learning how to manage developers
+# Learning how to manage developers
+# That's Tough